Borja-Perez-Diaz/borja-perez-diaz/content/publication/2022-mnras-512-4003-m/index.md

 title: Chemistry and physical properties of the born-again planetary nebula HuBi 1
 authors:
 - B. Montoro-Molina
-- M.~A. Guerrero
+- M. A. Guerrero
-- B. Pérez-Dı́az
+- admin
-- J.~A. Toalá
+- J. A. Toalá
 - S. Cazzoli
-- M.~M. Miller Bertolami
+- M. M. Miller Bertolami
 - C. Morisset
 date: '2022-05-01'
 publishDate: '2025-08-14T18:13:05.373308Z'
 publication_types:
 - article-journal
-publication: '*mnras*'
+publication: '*Monthly Notices of the Royal Astronomical Society*'
 doi: 10.1093/mnras/stac336
 abstract: The central star of the planetary nebula (PN) HuBi 1 has been recently proposed to have experienced a very late thermal pulse (VLTP), but the dilution of the emission